Editorial Standards & Methodology

 - Publication

-Content that no longer meets these standards is revised, corrected, or retired.
+Content not meeting standards is revised or retired.

 - Accuracy over speed